Eleven reasons to choose an FE College course

 - learning in a classroom;

 - training in realistic work environments such as: engineering workshops, industry standard training restaurants, hair and beauty salons, high tech recording studios, media suites, live performance venues, and fitness suites.

-You will be expected to wear a uniform in many courses and you will need to order your own kit before starting college.
+You may be expected to wear a uniform in some courses and you will need to order your own kit before starting college.